Affirm Inc. is like a new version of AfterPay – where you “buy now and pay later“. They were founded in San Francisco in 2012.

 It was emailed from Adnan Meher from DLA Piper.

-I immediately phoned Adnan and frankly said to him, “please inform your client that this is not the right way to go about acquiring a generic domain name owned legitimately, offering a measly $20k to accept transfer or threatening to take it from my clients for free,” or words similar to that effect.
+I immediately phoned Adnan and frankly said to him, “please inform your client that this is not the right way to go about acquiring a generic domain name that’s been owned legitimately for over a decade, offering a measly $20k to accept transfer or threatening to take it from my clients for no compensation,” or words similar to that effect.
 When he didn’t agree that he was going about the acquisition in the wrong way, I dared him to file an auDRP and I said, “If you file an auDRP, you will lose and waste your client’s money!”

 I then followed that up on the same day with the following email;